 Quantitative analyses of survey data included descriptive statistics, factor analyses, discriminant analyses, criterion-related validity analyses, reliability analyses, regression analyses and other correlational analyses.
 Gallup scientists continued to study the core concepts that differentiated successful from less successful work units and the expressions that best captured those concepts.
-In 1997, the criterion-related studies were combined into a meta-analysis to study the relationship of employee satisfaction and engagement (as measured by the Q12) to business/work unit profitability, productivity, employee retention and customer satisfaction/loyalty across 1,135 business/work units (Harter & Creglow, 1997).
+In 1997, the criterion-related studies were combined into a meta-analysis to study the relationship of employee satisfaction and engagement (as measured by the Q12) to business/work unit profitability, productivity, employee retention and customer satisfaction/loyalty across 1,135 business/work units (first edition; Harter & Creglow, 1997).
 Meta-analysis also enabled researchers to study the generalizability of the relationship between engagement and outcomes.
-Results of this confirmatory analysis revealed substantial criterion-related validity for each of the Q items.
+Results of this confirmatory analysis revealed substantial criterion-related validity for each of the Q12 items.

-As criterion-related validity studies are ongoing, the meta-analysis was updated in 1998 (Harter & Creglow, 1998) and included 2,528 business/work units; in 2000 (Harter & Schmidt, 2000), when it included 7,939 business/work units; in 2002 (Harter & Schmidt, 2002), when it included 10,885 business/work units; in 2003 (Harter, Schmidt, & Killham, 2003), when it included 13,751 business/work units; in 2006 (Harter, Schmidt, Killham, & Asplund, 2006), when it included 23,910 business/work units; in 2009 (Harter, Schmidt, Killham, & Agrawal, 2009), when it included 32,394 business/work units; in 2013 (Harter, Schmidt, Agrawal, & Plowman, 2013), when it included 49,928 business/work units; and in 2016 (Harter, Schmidt, Agrawal, Plowman, & Blue, 2016), when it included 82,248 business/ work units.
-This report provides the 10th published iteration of Gallup's Q12 meta-analysis of the relationship between employee engagement and performance.
+As criterion-related validity studies are ongoing, the meta-analysis was updated in 1998 (second edition; Harter & Creglow, 1998) and included 2,528 business/work units; in 2000 (third edition; Harter & Schmidt, 2000), when it included 7,939 business/work units; in 2002 (fourth edition; Harter & Schmidt, 2002), when it included 10,885 business/work units; in 2003 (fifth edition; Harter, Schmidt, & Killham, 2003), when it included 13,751 business/work units; in 2006 (sixth edition; Harter, Schmidt, Killham, & Asplund, 2006), when it included 23,910 business/work units; in 2009 (seventh edition; Harter, Schmidt, Killham, & Agrawal, 2009), when it included 32,394 business/work units; in 2013 (eighth edition; Harter, Schmidt, Agrawal, 2013), when it included 49,928 business/ work units; in 2016 (ninth edition; Harter, Schmidt, Agrawal, Plowman, & Blue, 2016), when it included 82,248 business/work units; and in 2020 (10th edition; Harter, Schmidt, Agrawal, Blue, Plowman, Josh, & Asplund, 2020), when it included 112,312 business/work units.
+This report provides the 11th published iteration of Gallup's Q12 meta-analysis of the relationship between employee engagement and performance.